 If you need to test, please use the preparation materials provided on our website to review beforehand.
 Preparation is very important because your test scores will determine the number of credits it will take to complete your degree or certificate.

 You must be accepted to the College prior to testing.
+Please bring your BHCC Student Id # with you to testing (this 7 digit number is included in your acceptance email).
 If you have not applied to Bunker Hill Community College or you need to check the status of your application, visit our Apply Now page.

 Students who need to test will take one of two tests:

 The LOEP (Levels of English Proficiency): If your first language is not English and you have not earned a high school diploma or GED in the United States, you will complete a writing assignment and take the Levels of English Proficiency Test (LOEP).
 The LOEP places students into an appropriate level of noncredit Basic English as a Second Language (BESL), Academic English as a Second Language (ESL) courses or College-level English coursework.
 Sample ESL Practice Questions to help prepare for the LOEP test.

 The CPT (College Placement Test): If your first language is English, you will take the CPT, a computerized assessment of math, reading and English skills.
 After completing a writing sample, some English as Second Language Learners may take the CPT.
 Learn how to prepare for the CPT.

 - A valid photo ID is required for testing.
 Forms of ID that are accepted: